Saving the Soil: Target Date 2000

 They all save soil.
 To understand how, it is necessary to understand a little about how conventional tillage systems speed up erosion.
 Under the cultivation practice traditional to Illinois, a moldboard plow is dragged across a field (sometimes in the spring, more often in the fall after harvest).
 The plow cuts and lifts several inches of topsoil, turning it over and burying the stubble left from the previous season's I crop.
 These residues eventually decompose, adding organic matter to the soil.
 Soil is kept loose, and the upending of the surface layers has the further beneficial effect of disrupting the life cycles of certain insect pests like the European corn borer.
 Later, in the spring, fields are worked again using discs or harrows to break clods and gradually produce a finely-particled seedbed for planting.
 Later still, during the growing season, further trips are made across fields with cultivators to uproot weeds in plant rows.

-The system is very tidy—it is known informally as "clean tillage"—but it leaves topsoil almost perfectly vulnerable to the eroding effects of wind and rain.
+The system is very tidy—it is known informally as "clean tillage"—but it also is expensive in time and fuel.
+Worse, it leaves topsoil almost perfectly vulnerable to the eroding effects of wind and rain.
 The heaviest losses occur in the weeks from early spring (when rains are heaviest) until June or July, by which time crops have sprouted their own protective canopy of leaves.